Olexandr43/PvZ-JS-2.0/README.md

 *   **Octo Zombie (🐙):** Throws octopuses that wrap around your plants, disabling them temporarily.
 *   **Giga-Football Zombie (⛑️):** A stronger, tougher version of the Football Zombie.
 *   **Rally Zombie (🏴‍☠️):** A very fast and durable version of the Flag Zombie that appears on the final wave.
+*   **Assassin Zombie (🐱‍👤):** A stealthy, nimble zombie that periodically switches lanes while advancing, making it harder to defend against.
+Starts spawning from wave 21.
+*   **Wizard Zombie (🧙):** A magical zombie that can cast spells at range, teleporting plants or applying other magical effects to disrupt your defenses.

 ---